saiarcot895/rtl8811AU_rtl8821A-linux/README.md

 rtl8811AU_rtl8821A-linux
 ========================

+### Changes

+I've updated the driver so that it compiles on Linux kernel 3.19.0.
+I've also enabled support for the cfg80211 API in Linux.

+### Original Description (@Braklet)

 Initial repository based on Realtek driver rtl8811AU_linux_v4.3.0_10674.20140509.

 Primarily intended for my Edimax EW-7811UTC AC600 USB wireless interface, but should work for any device based on the